Training-Free Rate-Distortion-Perception Traversal With Diffusion: Background

 \section{Background}

-The existing DiffC algorithm \cite{DiffC21,DiffC_Pretrain} provides a way to progressively control the compression rate, yet lacks a mechanism to navigate the DP axis.
-Our method is rooted in the DiffC algorithm but discovers a simple yet effective approach to fully traverse the RDP surface.
+The existing DiffC scheme \cite{DiffC21,DiffC_Pretrain} provides a way to progressively control the compression rate, yet lacks a mechanism to navigate the DP axis.
+Our method is rooted in the DiffC scheme but discovers a simple yet effective approach to fully traverse the RDP surface.

 The core idea of DiffC is to transmit Gaussian-perturbed data and reconstruct it using a pre-trained diffusion model.
-In the following subsections, we first provide preliminaries for two key ingredients of the DiffC algorithm: diffusion models and the RCC module, followed by a rate-distortion analysis of the existing DiffC framework.
+In the following subsections, we first provide preliminaries for two key ingredients of the DiffC scheme: diffusion models and the RCC module, followed by a rate-distortion analysis of the existing DiffC framework.